vedhavk/Hackp/README.md

 - Drag and drop images or click to browse
 - Supported formats: JPEG, PNG, GIF, WebP (max 10MB)
 - Images are automatically saved and can be annotated immediately

+#### Authentication & Account Management

+- **Login**: Enter username and password to access your account
+- **Registration**: Create new account with email, username, and password validation
+- **Password Reset**:
+  - Click "Forgot your password?" on the login page
+  - Enter your registered email address
+  - Check your email for reset instructions
+  - Follow the link to create a new password
+- **Remember Me**: Check the option to stay logged in across browser sessions
+- **Secure Sessions**: Automatic logout after inactivity for security

 #### Creating Annotations